abbreviatedman/spellbound/data/quotes.md

 27
 00:01:02,414 --> 00:01:04,982
-But when I go back...
+But when I go back…

 28
 00:01:05,017 --> 00:01:07,184